f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-against-automated-threats-on-regional-edges-with-f5xc/README.rst

 Objective :
 -----------

-Use this repo configuration files and work-flow guide for deploying WAAP on Kubernetes.
+Use this repo and work-flow guide for deploying XC Bot Defense via our WAAP Connector on Kubernetes.
 Please check `Deploy XC Bot Defense as Code (IaC) or SaaS Console Anywhere <https://community.f5.com/t5/technical-articles/deploy-xc-bot-defense-as-code-iac-or-saas-console-anywhere/ta-p/323272>`__ article for more details.